Gemara Schemas

 go install cuelang.org/go/cmd/cue@latest

-# Validate a control catalog using the Layer 2 ControlCatalog definition
+# Validate a control catalog using the ControlCatalog definition

 cue vet -c -d '#ControlCatalog' github.com/gemaraproj/gemara@latest your-controls.yaml